wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ## String Replacement with Variables Examples

-You can specify a replacement string using variables from the time series to contain one or more metadata values from that series.
+You can specify a variable that generates a string from the time series.
+Then you replace all or part of an existing source name, metric name, or point tag with that variable.

 **aliasSource and Variables**